engelsberger/num_conv/README.md

 "num_conv Z 36 10" -> Converts "Z" from a 36-based number system to decimal and returns: 35

+"num_conv 15 2 10" -> Returns an error message, since 19 is not a valid binary number.

 # Install

 Clone the Github repository with: